webplatform/docs/css/data_types/text/index.md

 ---
-title: text
+title: Text values in CSS properties
+readiness: 'Ready to Use'
+summary: 'Various CSS data types are expressed using character text, however the meaning and syntax of each type differs.'
 tags:
   - Concept
   - Pages
   - CSS
-readiness: 'Ready to Use'
-summary: 'Various CSS data types are expressed using character text, however the meaning and syntax of each type differs.'
 uri: 'css/data types/text'

 ---
-# Text values in CSS properties

-## Summary
+## <span>Summary</span>

 Various CSS data types are expressed using character text, however the meaning and syntax of each type differs.